elixir-europe/rdmkit/README.md

 ## Acknowledgements

-The RDMkit was supported by [ELIXIR-CONVERGE](https://elixir-europe.org/about-us/how-funded/eu-projects/converge).
+The RDMkit was supported by [ELIXIR-CONVERGE](https://elixir-europe.org/about-us/how-funded/eu-projects/converge) and it is coordinated by [ELIXIR Europe](https://elixir-europe.org/).

 <br>
 <br>